 How do I book an appointment?

-Anybody who is aged 18 or over can use the national booking system to book or manage their appointment.
-The StoneX stadium vaccination centre is also currently accepting walk in appointments between 9am and 6.30pm, seven days a week.
+Anybody who is aged 16 or over can use the national booking system to book or manage their appointment.
 If you have had your first dose, then you will need to wait at least eight weeks before coming in for your second dose.
-You don't need to be registered with a GP to book an appointment or walk-in.
+You don't need to be registered with a GP to book an appointment.

 How do I get to the vaccination centre?